fr. Aniedi OKURE

 Programme Coordinator

-Laurence is a Canadian-Swiss jurist specialized in human rights.
+Laurence is a Canadian-Swiss jurist specialised in human rights.
 She has extensive work experience and expertise in the defence of human rights at the United Nations level and in capacity building of civil society on action and advocacy for the promotion of human rights worldwide.
 She is working as Programme Coordinator for Dominicans for Justice and Peace since 2016.
 Prior to this position, she worked in the International Humanitarian Law and Human Rights sections of the Swiss Federal Department of Foreign Affairs (FDFA) in Bern and was involved in the work of the Subcommittee for the Prevention of Torture at the UN Office of the High Commissioner for Human Rights in Geneva.
 Prior to this, she worked as a consultant and youth advocate coordinator with the Lebanese NGO Right to Nonviolence.
 Laurence holds a Master’s degree in International Law from the Graduate Institute of International and Development Studies in Geneva and a Bachelor’s degree in International Relations and International Law from the University of Quebec in Montreal (UQAM), Canada.

 Enkeleda PAPA